 We endeavour to provide an environment rich in opportunities for children to develop the skills that they will need to thrive and become school ready through the seven areas of learning.
 The overall environment is constantly changing and adapting in response to children’s needs and interests.
-The outdoor environment is accessible to all ages between 9.30am and 4.40pm although some gated and locked areas are available at all times with specific areas in relation to age.
+The main outdoor environment is accessible to all ages between 9.30am and 4.45pm.
+Some gated and locked areas are always available with a specific area for babies and toddlers.
 The indoor environment is neutrally coloured throughout and boards and displays celebrate children’s work.

-There are 3 super numerate staff to allow for flexibility throughout the day and to support new staff and students into the setting and follow out any appropriate training.
+Our manager is super numerate to allow for flexibility throughout the day and to support new staff and students into the setting and follow out any appropriate training.
 The deployment of staff is flexible enough to respond to the flow and movement of children indoors and outdoors.
-Each room is fully equipped with a trained, qualified and experienced team leader to support staff in the leading of organisation within the room.
+Each room is fully equipped with a trained, qualified, and experienced team leader to support staff in the leading of organisation within the room.
 Team leaders work closely with management to support staff and students within the room and follow out termly supervisions and observations to highlight actions, professional development or support needed to be put in place to improve the quality of teaching to help raise standards.

 Partnership with parents

-As a setting we actively encourage parents and carers to be involved in a variety of different ways for example parents evening/workshop, parents coming in to share occupations and hobbies.
+As a setting we actively encourage parents and carers to be involved in a variety of different ways for example parents' evening/workshop, parents coming in to share occupations and hobbies.
 All about me meetings are set up to discuss the needs of each child prior to admission at these meetings parents will complete a baseline assessment on the Interactive Learning Diary of their child’s learning and development to help support staff in planning.
-The needs of both of both the children and the families are reflected in admission arrangements.
+The needs of both the children and the families are reflected in admission arrangements.
 All parents and carers receive copies of relevant admission procedures.
-Where applicable leaflets are provided in the family’s home language.
 Each term All about me and star activity sheets are provided to retain and update key information regarding the child’s home life and interests.
-All practitioners ensure that arrivals and departures are warm, relaxed and personal.
+All practitioners ensure that arrivals and departures are warm, relaxed, and personal.
 Home languages where appropriate are used to greet children and parents.

 Parents are encouraged to be involved in all areas of children’s learning.
 As a setting we have high expectations of developing strong relationships with parents to engage in home learning.
-As a result we carry out two parent’s evenings a year for all children for parents to discuss with their child’s key worker their current development level, next steps and ideas of how they are able to support this at home.
+As a result we carry out two parent’s evenings a year for all children to allow parents to discuss with their child’s key worker their current development level, next steps and ideas of how they are able to support this at home.
 We also offer parents a ‘What to expect when?’ guide to give them support on what they should be expecting from their child.
-At parents evening management and the parent liaison officer is available to offer any advice or follow up any concerns parents may have.
-We also have a parent’s workshop for Pre-school to advice and support parents on how they can support their child for school readiness.
+At parents evening management are available to offer any advice or follow up any concern's parents may have.
+We also have a parent’s workshop for Pre-school to advise and support parents on how they can support their child for school readiness.
 Home tasks are set throughout the nursery for all children to encourage parents to be involved in our current topics of interests.

 Teaching and learning

-Throughout the day members of staff capture children’s achievements via the ILD (Interactive learning diary).
+Throughout the day, members of staff capture children’s achievements via the Blossom app.
 These are then linked with the child’s personal development outcomes.
 This enables staff to regularly access children’s learning records to monitor progress and development.
-Once all evidence is collated staff are able to clearly identify next steps and outcomes and plan effective and stimulating activities to meet the child’s individual needs.
+Once all evidence is collated, staff can clearly identify next steps and outcomes and plan effective and stimulating activities to meet the child’s individual needs.